Crypto

 Q4 20250.012%About $81

-Because of this structure, liquidation can lead to losses larger than your initial margin (a so-called "debt-trade" scenario).
-Some exchanges absorb the shortfall with insurance funds, but during sharp market crashes the fund can run dry, triggering Auto-Deleveraging on user positions.
+• After already losing 100% of your margin, an additional $375 is taken out Because of this structure, liquidation can result in losses greater than your initial margin.
+This is sometimes described as a "debt-trade" scenario.
+Some exchanges cover shortfalls with insurance funds, but during sharp market crashes those funds can be depleted, which may trigger Auto-Deleveraging on user positions.

 Entry (market)$3.75$4.13$3.75